 Cast: David Hemmings.
 Vanessa Redgrave.
 Sarah Miles.
 John Castle.
 Jane Birkin.
 Gillian Hills.
 Veruschka von Lehndorff.
 Peter Bowles.
 The Yardbirds (Keith Relf, Jeff Beck, Jimmy Page, Chris Dreja).
 Peggy Moffitt.
 Tsai Chin.
 Michael Palin.
 Janet Street-Porter.

-“Blow-Up Movie (1966) Review: Antonioni Questions Perception of Reality in ‘Swinging London’ Masterpiece” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Blow-Up Movie (1966) Review: Antonioni’s ‘Swinging London’ Masterpiece” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Blow-Up Movie (1966) Review: Antonioni Questions Perception of Reality in ‘Swinging London’ Masterpiece” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Blow-Up Movie (1966) Review: Antonioni’s ‘Swinging London’ Masterpiece” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 “Blow-Up Movie (1966) Review” endnotes